Disadvantages of Traditional Dentures

 After the period of osseointegration, the implants are able to support a custom set of dentures.
 These dentures, once inserted cannot be removed except by a dentist.
 This offers quite a few benefits for the dentures from the implants, such as:

 - It helps to prevent bone tissue loss since the implants are stimulating the patient’s gums

 - It feels and looks natural in the patient’s mouth

 - There is no adjustment period with these prosthetics

 - Taking care of this type of dentures is no different from taking care of real teeth

 - The patient can go back to enjoying his/her favorite foods

 Unfortunately, not everyone qualifies for dentures supported by implants.
-Before installation, Dr. Tyson Pickett will verify that the patient has enough healthy jawbone tissue for the procedure.
+Before installation, Dr. Tyson Pickett, DDS FAGD will verify that the patient has enough healthy jawbone tissue for the procedure.
 Bone grafting or artificial bone tissue is sometimes used when the patient does not have the adequate bone tissue.